 Key features

-- AI-powered auto-generation: Creates video transcripts, captions, chapters, and summaries automatically with editability.
+- AI auto-generation: Creates transcripts, captions, chapters, and summaries automatically

-- Interactive video capabilities: Adds quizzes, polls, feedback capture, and actionable buttons to videos.
+- Interactive elements: Adds quizzes, polls, and feedback buttons on paid plans

-- AI caption translation and dubbing: Supports 100+ languages for content delivery.
+- Caption translation: Supports 100+ languages for content accessibility

 Pros